mkmsobieraj/intorduction-to-eslint/src/slides.md

 ## Parser

-- By default ESLint supports ES5 syntax
+- by default ESLint supports `ES5` syntax
-- It is set by using `parserOptions` property
+- we can set desired properties using `parserOptions` filed

 ```JavaScript
 {